XinyueMa-neuro/ElecFeX/readme.md

 Montreal, QC, H3A 1A1 <br>
 Canada <br>

-Special thanks to all the lab members in Anmar Khadra’s lab (https://www.medicine.mcgill.ca/physio/khadralab/) and Reza Sharif-Naeini’s lab (https://www.shariflab.org/) for their test and comments for the development of the toolkit
+Special thanks to Anmar Khadra’s lab (https://www.medicine.mcgill.ca/physio/khadralab/) and Reza Sharif-Naeini’s lab (https://www.shariflab.org/) for their tests and comments for the development of the toolkit.

 Logo: Xinyue Ma, 2023